 MICUA institutions support research and innovation at all of their campuses, but particularly at our only R1 research university, Johns Hopkins.
 Their national and international reputation helps them secure more research dollars than any other institution in the country for the 44th consecutive year in 2024.
 Since so much research is federally or faculty driven, MICUA has concerns about a State research goal that might inhibit research rather than stimulate it.
-MICUA recommends deleting goal #3 until it can be further evaluated and vetted with the higher education and research communities.
+MICUA supports the House deletion of goal #3 until it can be further evaluated and the recent impacts of federal reductions to institutional research is fully understood.

-Lastly, the fourth goal seems extremely broad and a "catch all" for any goal or policy.
+Lastly, the fourth goal (which is now Goal #3 in the amended version of HB 762) seems extremely broad and a "catch all" for any goal or policy.
 Such a sweeping mandate might result in unintentional consequences in future administrations and should be deleted.
 Most of the benefits in the fourth goal can be achieved by collaboration between the segments and MHEC in the State Plan process.

 Thank you for accepting our letter of information.
-If the committee determines that the bill be amended striking D(3) and (4) as well as incorporating a goal back into the original plan, while encouraging collaboration, MICUA could support the bill as amended.
+If the committee determines that the bill be amended striking the original goal #4, MICUA could support the bill as amended.